Top 20 Rugby Captains countdown: Part Two

 Wales captain Sam Warburton lifts the Six Nations trophy in 2012.
 Stu Forster/Getty Images

 Week-in, week-out the outstanding performer for various sides, Warburton enjoyed some outstanding moments with his straight-forward honest captaincy style.
 There was the Wales Grand Slam of 2012 while his intelligent, pleasant approach particularly struck chords on the two Lions tours he made when he was a huge success, respected and revered by players from all four nations.
 In Australia in 2013 he produced two of the best personal performances ever seen by a Lions skipper in the first two Tests before being injured for the third and final game when Alun Wyn Jones carried on the good work.
-In New Zealand in 2017 he missed the first Test through injury but returned to again play brilliantly in the remaining two games as the Lions went on to share the series.
+In New Zealand in 2017 he missed the through injury but returned to again play brilliantly in the remaining two games as the Lions went on to share the series.
 Probably only Warburton could have persuaded Romain Poite to change his call right at the end of the third Test from penalty to scrum.
 You spend a career acting in the right way to earn that moment when the referee listens.

 7. Willie John McBride (Ireland and Lions)